Tateishi, Tokyo

 Tateishi (立石) is a neighborhood in Katsushika, Tokyo, Japan.
 The name derives from a tiny stone monument called Tateishi-sama (立石様), located at 8-37 Tateishi.
-With its retro-chic shopping streets and small, back-street workshops and factories, the area retains an atmosphere associated with Tokyo's earthy Shitamachi ("downtown") neighborhoods.
+With its retro-chic shopping streets and small, back-street workshops and factories, the area retains an atmosphere associated with Tokyo's earthy Shitamachi, literally "low-town" or "under-town", but never "downtown", neighborhoods.
 Katsushika Ward Office, is located at 5-13-1 Tateishi.

 Geography

 Tateishi is situated on the west bank of the Nakagawa, a river, about 3 km south of the Kameari area known to many through the manga Kochira Katsushika-ku Kameari Kōen-mae Hashutsujo.

 The Higashi-Tateishi ("east Tateishi") neighborhood lies to the south of Tateishi.
 Tateishi Nakamise (立石仲見世), an old-fashioned shopping street near the railway station, was started soon after World War II ended.

 Until around 1980, Tateishi was home to numerous small, family-owned factories, though many of these have since closed and small apartment houses now occupy many of their former sites.
 The neighborhood's chief industries include dyeing works and doll manufacturing.